calmm-js/partial.lenses/README.md

 The main intention behind the stable subset is to enable a dependent library to make basic use of lenses created by client code using the dependent library.

+In retrospect, the stable subset has existed since version 2.2.0.

 ### Optics

 The abstractions, [traversals](#traversals), [lenses](#lenses),